 Families are given a rotation through each of the ship’s main dining rooms.
 For the Disney Dream and Fantasy, those are Animator’s Palette, Enchanted Garden, and Royal Palace.
 Cabanas is open for dinner as is room service from a limited menu.

 The best dining requires a reservation and a supplement for Palo, the Italian restaurant, and Remy, the French restaurant.
 Remy is the most deluxe but only on the Dream and Fantasy.
 We booked both restaurants in advance.

-The easiest way to coordinate these adult-only meals with our children was to go to the main seating with them at 5:45 and sit with them while they ate.
+The easiest way to enjoy adult-only meals is to go to the seating at 5:45.
+Sit with your kids as they eat.
 We took them to the kids’ clubs on our way to 6:30 and 7:30 reservations with no issue.
 We could have also ordered room service for our children while we dressed for dinner.
 Or one of us could have taken the kids to the fast food options near the pool.

 Our servers brought us salads to enjoy, but we could have ordered a Mickey Bar had we wanted to.
 They’ll bring you anything you ask.
 You can sit back and relax at your first dinner.
 You are in Disney’s hands now, and no more planning is required.

 We hope this makes you feel prepared for your Disney Cruise and that you have a wonderful time!